Crazy Kids: Music video

 The official music video for "Crazy Kids" was filmed on May 9, 2013.
-The music video was released on May 28, 2013 and was uploaded in her YouTube Vevo account on May 29, 2013.
+The music video was released on May 28, 2013, and was uploaded in her YouTube Vevo account on May 29, 2013.

 In the video Kesha wore large platform shoes and gold-rimmed sunglasses, as well as golden heart-shaped earrings.
 The video contains a scene where Kesha is flanked by chocolate-colored pit bulls, which Liza Darwin of MTV compared to the opening scene of the video for Lana Del Rey's song "Born to Die".
 In that video, Del Rey is situated between two Bengal tigers.
 Darwin also commented on Kesha's grill, comparing it to similar attire worn by Australian rapper Iggy Azalea.

 Critical reception

 The song received mixed reviews from critics.
 The Huffington Post stated that: "in addition to sporting pastel cornrows, [Kesha] wore an outfit that could only be described as ...interesting... her light ink corset under a plaid shirt, [along with] denim hot [daisy dukes] paired with white thigh-high stockings evokes a Christina Aguilera in her 'Your Body'" video, meets James Franco in 'Spring Breakers' vibe".
-About the video, the rapper tweeted the following: "Just wait until you see what these super sweet biker dudes are doing in my video".
+About the video, Kesha tweeted the following: "Just wait until you see what these super sweet biker dudes are doing in my video".
 PopCrush blogged about the video, saying: "clearly, Kesha, who is quite pretty, is going for the dork look, like Katy Perry did in her 'Last Friday Night (T.G.I.F.)' video.
 But instead of a headgear-and-braces-wearing nerd, she's more of a gangsta geek".
 Calling the video "an invitation to a lazy-Sunday house party", Canada's MuchMusic wrote that Kesha's "ghetto fabulous" hair and the Hells Angels bikers make the video complete, and that they "loved it".
 MTV called Kesha's look "eye-popping couture", suggesting the sunglasses as being inspired by Elton John and the braids by fellow rappers Riff Raff and Brooke Candy.
 Fashion writer Mickey Woods of Glamour affirmed the Brooke Candy comparison.
 New York magazine' music blog, Vulture, documented a high volume of occult symbolism, specifically that which is conventionally associated with modern perceptions of the Bavarian Illuminati.
 Amanda Dobbins, the reviewer, toyed with the possibility of Kesha being a whistleblower for the cult, displaying the symbols such as the all-seeing eye tattooed on the rapper's palm, both overtly and excessively in the "Crazy Kids" video.
 Dobbins wrote: "She keeps waving it around, too, just to make sure that you see it and get mildly anxious about her Illuminati associations."
 Conversely, Dobbins suggested Kesha is serving consumers the Illuminati angle to snag more views, as Billboard and other mainstream music critics reported with the music video for "Die Young".
 MTV reported a similar position, noticing a trend with the singer and ocular-themed accessories, namely nail art.
 Paper blogger Abby Schreiber said: "Never one for subtlety, Ke$ha rocks...an Illuminati tattoo on her hand...."